Bologna Consortial Studies Program (BCSP)

-- Be of Junior or Senior year standing at the start of the program
+- Junior or Senior year standing at the start of the program

 To apply, Northwestern students must:

-- Fall/Full Year applicants must complete an NU Study Abroad Application by January 15, 2014.
-In addition, applicants must interview in Italian with Professor Tom Simpson from the Department of French and Italian before the January 15th deadline.
+- Interview in Italian with Professor Tom Simpson from the Department of French and Italian before the NU Application deadline.

-- Full Year and Fall Quarter students must have at least 2 years or the equivalent of college-level Italian
+- Fall/Full Year applicants: at least 2 years or the equivalent of college-level Italian

-- Winter/Spring Quarters students must have 2.5 years or the equivalent of college-level Italian
+- Winter+Spring applicants: must have 2.5 years or the equivalent of college-level Italian

-Housing:BCSP students find and rent their own housing in apartments in the city center, with assistance from the program office in Bologna.
+Housing:BCSP students find and rent their own housing in apartments in the city center.
 All students are strongly advised to share apartments with Italians.

 - Tuition: $15,435